 a.
 Opting Out of Interest-Based Advertising

-The Company adheres to the DAA principles.
+The Company adheres to the DAA Principles and Tremor Video, Inc adheres to the DAAC principles.
 To learn more about interest-based advertising or to opt-out of this type of interest-based advertising by those third parties that are members of DAA’s opt-out program, please go to https://www.aboutads.info/.
-The Company also is a member of the NAI and adheres to the (current) NAI Code of Conduct.
-To learn more about the NAI and its members, or to opt out of interest-based advertising facilitated by NAI members, please go to http://optout.networkadvertising.org/?c=1.
-You may also opt out of our own interest-based advertising on those same web pages, or you can simply visit our Opt-Out page.
+RhythmOne LLC dba Unruly is a member of the NAI and adheres to the (current) NAI Code of Conduct.
+To learn more about the NAI and its members, or to opt-out of interest-based advertising facilitated by NAI members, please go to http://optout.networkadvertising.org/?c=1.
+You may also opt-out of our own interest-based advertising on those same web pages, or you can simply visit our Opt-Out page.
 (We make no representation about the accuracy or effectiveness of other providers opt out mechanisms, including those listed on the above industry websites.)

 You can opt-out of receiving our Cookies.
 Persistent Cookies may be removed by following your Internet browser help file directions.
 If you choose to disable Cookies, some areas of our Website may not work properly.
 If you opt out, your web browser will be associated with a generic “opt-out” cookie, which will prevent us from associating any non-personally identifiable information with your browser.

 You can also opt-out of targeted advertising based on data collected via your browser by using (i) the NAI’s opt-out tool, which can be found here; (ii) the DAA’s opt-out tool, which can be found here; (iii) the DAAC’s opt-out tool, which can be found here; or (iv) the EDAA’s opt-out tool, which can be found here.

 When you opt out, we will stop (a) collecting information about your interests via your browser and (b) serving you targeted advertising based on the data collected via your browser.